Heartbyte

 How to Tell the Difference Before You Sign

 The word "partner" is cheap.
-The behaviours behind it are not.
-Before you sign any proposal, look for these signals — they separate a partner from a vendor wearing partner vocabulary.
+The behaviour behind it is not.
+Before you sign any proposal, look for these signs.
+They're what separate a real partner from a vendor who's just learned to say the word.

 1